Discuss how effective communication improves you as an employee

 Think about the tree swing in Figure 1.
 The creation of that swing started out all wrong and then got worse from there.

-Let’s approach that process as though you were in charge.
+If each tree represents a different version of the project, then we can assume there were different interpretations of what the customer wanted.
+Let’s approach that process as though you were the sales associate in charge of completing this project.
 How could you have been a better employee and improved that result with better communication?
-We’ll look at it step by step.
+Let’s look at it step by step.

 - Meeting with the project sponsor: As the sales associate of this tree swing, you met with the project sponsor, Mark, and heard his translation of the customer’s wishes.
 Mark very clearly told you he wanted a swing with three seats, one on top of another.
 Now, you’re an expert on tree swings.
 Does his request make sense?
 This is an effective communication opportunity.
 You could have asked questions, clarified and repeated back what Mark was telling you.
 You could have told him that this kind of swing design was highly unusual and not generally embraced by tree swing aficionados.
 An opportunity to engage in effective communication with the customer was missed.

-- Designing, production and installation: Here’s where the project went from wrong to wrong-er.
-Your swing production team not only didn’t question your request for three ropes, they went off and did their own thing with the concept and design of the product.
-The architect misunderstood your request completely.
-The production team reviewed the architect’s request and knew his design wasn’t functional, and so made their own changes.
+- Designing, production and installation: Here’s where the project went awry.
+Your swing production team not only did not question your request for three ropes, they went off and did their own thing with the concept and design of the product.
+The swing production team misunderstood your request completely.
+The production team reviewed the architect’s request and knew his design was not functional, and so made their own changes.
 Finally, the installation team got there and the product wouldn’t work without additional reinforcements, so they did what was needed to make the product functional.
-This is another effective communication opportunity Not only did they miss opportunities to communicate with each other, but you missed an opportunity for follow-up, reinforcement and repetition.
+This is another effective communication opportunity.
+Not only did they miss opportunities to communicate with each other, but you missed an opportunity for follow-up, reinforcement and repetition.